iamycy/iamycy.github.io/_posts/2025-06-27-unroll-ssm.md

 $$

 Notice that in the second line, I utilised the fact the \\(\mathbf{B}\\) has only one non-zero entry to simplify the matrix.
+(This is not possible if the filter is not strictly all-pole.)
 \\(\mathbf{I}_{.1}\\) denotes the first column of the identity matrix and so on.

 Now, the number of autoregressive steps is reduced from \\(T\\) to \\(\lceil \frac{T}{M}\\rceil\\) and the matrix multiplication is done in parallel for every \\(T\\) samples.